 Interstate and overseas applicants

-The Selective High School Test is held in NSW on 12 March 2020 only in NSW.
-Students living interstate or overseas should return to NSW sit the test if possible.
+For entry in 2022 the Selective High School Test is held in NSW on 11 March 2021 only in NSW.
+Students living interstate or overseas should travel to NSW sit the test if possible.
 There is no catch-up test and the test cannot be taken outside NSW.
 Use one of the following procedures for interstate or overseas students who are unable to sit the test.

 - interstate and overseas procedure OR

 - illness or misadventure procedure.